AnIdiotInvests/anidiotinvests.github.io/_posts/2022-04-01-major-life-changes.md

 Not having a job is a terrifying thought though, the idea of losing my primary stream of income and having to find another.

-When I bring this up the most common response is to take a vacation and tough it out, or that I have a crap work ethic.
+When anyone brings this topic up, the most common response is to take a vacation and tough it out, or that if you feel this way you have a crap work ethic.

 In reality however, I like working and putting my best foot forward.
 I have put in my fair share of 10hr+ days, and I enjoy giving it my all.
-The problem is I don’t want to do that where I am now anymore.
+The problem is I do not want to put in that level of effort where I currently reside anymore.

 This might seem a bit odd for some, and I do not believe everyone should feel the way I do about work either.
 It is simply the way my brain is wired.